Projecting an Image onto Canvas, Especially for Portraits

 This is what you want.

 You can check the image you have projected with a tape measure or long ruler.

 Once the image is correct you can begin to mark out the image.

-Use a very light touch on your pencil lines which makes it easy to cover with paint or erase them if necessary.
+Use a very light touch on your pencil lines, which makes it easy to cover them with paint or erase them if necessary.